 The following issues are currently being focused on by the tax authorities:

-- Timely filing of tax returns and payment of taxes (i.e. corporate tax, commercial tax, employer tax, specific goods tax, etc.).
+- Timely filing of tax returns and payment of taxes (i.e. corporate tax, commercial tax, capital gains tax, employer tax, specific goods tax, etc.).

-- Tax deductibility of donations for corporate tax purposes.
+- Tax deduction of donations for corporate tax purposes.

 - WHT compliance on both domestic and cross-border transactions.